JeffreyRobertLynch/GlassBox-XAI/README.md

 ---

-### Segmentation Features
+### Core Segmentation Features

 - **Binary Segmentation Output:** The raw model output.
 A binary mask showing which pixels the model identifies as lesion and which it identifies as non-lesion.
 - **Segmentation Overlay:** Predicted mask, or boundary decision, dimmed and laid over the original image for segmentation.
+An essential step for evaluating segmentation accuracy.
 - **Image Preprocessing Pipeline:** Fifteen toggleable preprocesing techniques, such as brightness adjustment and/or dilation, can be applied to images prior to segmentation to improve model performance.
 These techniques have been omitted for this demo.
 All visuals and reported metrics reflect performance on the unaltered, baseline dataset.
 ---

 ### Comparative Model Evaluation Features

-- **Multi-model Segmentation Overlays:** Side-by-side visual comparison of all three model variants using the same image input.
-Highlights how each model handles precision, recall, and boundary decisions differently.
+- **Variant Comparison Segmentation Overlays:** Side-by-side visual comparison of all three model variants using the same image input.
+Highlights how each model handles boundary decisions differently based on specialization.
-- **Multi-model Test Metrics:** Full evaluation across Dice, IoU, Precision, Recall, Pixel Accuracy, and F1 Score across all models.
+- **Test Set Performance Metrics:** Full evaluation across Dice, IoU, Precision, Recall, Pixel Accuracy, and F1 Score across all models.
 - **Confusion Matrices:** Pixel-level false positive, false negative, true positive, and true negative rates for the entire test set across all models.
-Shows decision patterns & priorities.
+High-level picture of strengths and trade-offs.

 ---

 ### XAI Features

 - **Confidence Maps:** Heatmap showing model confidence in its decisions across different regions of an image.
+Essential context for model decision transparency.
-- **Saliency Maps:** Highlights which pixels were most influential to the model's decision.
+- **Saliency Maps:** Highlights which pixels most strongly affect the model’s output, based on local sensitivity.
+Typically emphasizes edges or boundaries where predictions shift sharply.
-- **Integrated Gradients:** Quantifies each pixel's contribution to the final output by comparing it to a baseline.
+- **Integrated Gradients:** Measures cumulative influence of each pixel by comparing the image to a baseline.
+Unlike saliency maps, IG reveals focus on both the core and edges of a lesion, offering a more complete view of what drives model decisions.
-- **Grad-CAM Visualizations**: End-to-end visualization of all convolutional layers as a progression from input to output.
-Divided into encoder, attention, decoder, and output stages to show how segmentation decisions evolve through the network.
+- **Grad-CAM Visualizations**: Visualization of the progression from image input to model output, across all convolutional layers.
+Divided into encoder, attention, decoder, and output stages to show how segmentation decisions evolve through the network architecture.

 ---